cp1972/mta-app/automate.md

 4
 erklärung deutschland corona
 0
-REM and here is the typical comment on windows
-REM with a second line
 ```

 The problem with this is that you have to remove these comments when you pass the input file to MTA because otherwise, MTA will take the first line, which is a comment, and take it as if it where the first line it needs to process -- in this case the path to your files.
 MTA will stop, because it wont find any files at '# Here is the way...' which is not a path to your files.